-Latest on the Green Dot Blog!
+Latest Updates from Green Dot

 by Bree Dusseault Executive Director, Green Dot Public Schools Washington It is with a full heart and gratitude that we are celebrating our students, families and supporters hard work and dedication that helped lead the way to the new public charter school law in Washington state.
 Last week Governor Inslee announced he would let the…Read More >>

 During their Spring Break, 22 Fairley High School students traveled to Chicago with Principal, Zach Samson, to tour local colleges.
 Opportunities like this help Green Dot Public Schools create and nurture a college-going culture that sets students up for success.Read More >>

 From the moment she walked onto the Oscar de la Hoya Ánimo Charter High School campus, Green Dot parent, Isela Castro, knew she had found some place different.
 She felt comfortable, and even before her son started school there, the educators were accepting of him and his needs.Read More >>

 Voter participation in the communities we serve is historically low.
 To address the need for more civic engagement among Green Dot families, the Green Dot Votes initiative seeks to register to vote individuals in the community and create a greater understanding of the link between civic engagement and policy change.Read More >>

 Green Dot Public Schools, along with Third Way, the Century Foundation, and the National Alliance of Public Charter Schools, discussed the future of charter schools in a Twitter Chat back on March 9.Read More >>